Cloudanix Joins AWS ISV Accelerate Program

 • Cost optimization: GKE provides an auto-pilot mode that charges only for the resources used.

-How does Google Kubernetes Engine works?
+How does Google Kubernetes Engine work?

 GKE works with the help of a control plane to manage the nodes in a cluster.
 In general, the control plane focuses on scheduling pods, managing resources, and providing a consistent view of clusters to users.
 Things like running pods and providing details of the underlying infrastructure of the organization’s assets are taken care of by the nodes in a cluster.
-Block diagram of working of GKE

-The control plane consists of 3 major components
+The control plane consists of 3 major components:

 • Kubernetes API server: It is considered the main entry point to interact with the Kubernetes cluster.